Self-harm: key facts

 People who self-harm are 50 times more likely to kill themselves.

-The more time you self-har, the greater the risk.
-Cutting can cause
+The more time you self-harm, the greater the risk.
+Cutting can

 How can I help myself ?

 When you want to harm